wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.6 =
+= 1.6.2 =

-Version 1.6 is a major update; several new features, code optimizations, many bug fixes.
+Version 1.6.2 is a bug fix update, check the update log for details

 == Using the Plugin ==